History of the NFL from the year you were born

-On Aug.
-16, the first NFL game held outside of North America took place in Tokyo’s Korakuen Stadium.
-The St. Louis Cardinals topped the San Diego Chargers, 20-10, in front of 38,000 fans.
-Some players suffered from food poisoning and the standard jet lag, but the preseason game was a success and the first of many trips to countries outside of North America for the NFL.
+On August 16, the first NFL game held outside of North America took place in Tokyo's Korakuen Stadium.
+The St. Louis Cardinals topped the San Diego Chargers, 20-10, in front of 38,000 fans in Japan.
+Some players suffered from food poisoning and the standard jet lag, but the preseason game was a success, and the first of many trips to countries outside of North America for the NFL.

 1977: Walter Payton sets single-game record

 Walter Payton, while battling the flu, rushed 40 times for 275 yards against the Minnesota Vikings on November 20, setting a single-game NFL record.
 Payton, a future Hall of Famer and Super Bowl champion, would hold the record until 2000, when it was broken by Corey Dillon.